A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 It's like, how is that reviewed?

-How have they sent to Ruby?
-Anyway, I just want to ask Will a question on Newcastle, which you should think of really firing Newcastle as they were against Everton, you know, win that game.
+How have they sent to review?
+Anyway, I just want to ask Will a question on Newcastle, which you sort of think of really firing Newcastle as they were against Everton, you know, win that game.

 Like, and they're just not...
 Tottenham are not quite at it, sure, but Newcastle aren't quite at it either.